sillsdev/ptx2pdf/docs/documentation/snippets.md

 ## Auto lengthen poetry

 A team has nice and short \\q1 and \\q2 lines in their text which work great for 2-col layouts.
-But for a single column layout, we would like to merge all \\q2 into the previos \\q1, and then turn every other \\q1 into a \\q2 to make it look like poetry.
+But for a single column layout, we would like to merge all \\q2 into the previous \\q1, and then turn every other \\q1 into a \\q2 to make it look like poetry.

 ```perl